nielicheng/GCDCalculator/README.md

 - **QueueMngerBean**: Session bean, encapsulates JMS queue related operations that send to and receive numbers from queue.
 - **NumberMngerBean**: Session bean, encapsulates persistence related operatios which store and retrieve numbers from database.
 - **GCDBean**: Session bean, expose SOAP web serivce.
-It calls QueueMngerBean to retrieve numbers and calcualte gcd of these numbers, and return result to web serivce client.
+It calls QueueMngerBean to retrieve numbers, then calcualte gcd of these numbers, and return result to web serivce client.

 **GCDCalculator-web**
 : Web module, contains JAX-RS RESTful web serivce implementation.